gl051/engineering-leadership-journal/leadership/being-on-call.md

 ## On-Call Framework

-Adopt a single source of page alerts, there are many incident management software available to pick which will allow it to do that (Pagerduty, OpsGenie, etc ..).
+Adopt a single source of page alerts, there are many incident management software available, pick one and stick with it (Pagerduty, OpsGenie, etc ..).

 Establish a weekly on-call rotation which starts at noon on Monday, this will allow proper hands-off when all engineers are available to discuss and review the previous on-call week.